seanchater/webscraper/README.md

 ## Installation of modules:
 Make sure pip is installed to run the following script!

+If you do not have python3 already installed then uncomment the first line of the script

 Run the bash script `install.sh` to install the required modules.

 ## Run: